Office of International Programs

 Thank you for your interest in our study abroad programs!
 The goal of this page is to help you better understand the Denmark semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
 More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
 Once you read this information, we strongly encourage you to review the DIS website section dedicated to parents.
 Please also discuss this with your son/daughter who might be able to fill in some of the gaps.
 Please know all information is given to the students and we ask students to share it with you.

 Sending students abroad is a partnership with students, parents and the university.
 We realize that you will have questions and if our website or your son/daughter cannot answer those questions, we will be happy to discuss the study abroad process and program information with you.
-However, due to the FERPA federal regulation, we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.
+Please keep in mind that due to the FERPA federal regulation (Family Education Rights and Privacy Act), we will not be able to discuss specific information regarding your son/daughter; however, if your son/daughter is willing to sign a waiver form indicating the specific information to be shared with you, we will be more than happy to discuss specific matters regarding your son/daughter.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.

 Loyola University Maryland and Danish Institute for Study Abroad (DIS) have had a relationship for over 15 years.
 DIS is a government-recognized, high-quality study abroad program established in 1959.
 All DIS courses and academic programs are all taught in English.

 DIS students are from American universities in their third or fourth year of study and benefit from straight-forward credit transfer to their home school.
 Altogether, some 160 American and other universities and colleges constitute the DIS network of partner schools.